Multiple people dead in Canada shooting rampage | DW | 19.04.2020

-At least one police officer has died and another wounded after a gunman went on a 12-hour shooting rampage in Canada's Nova Scotia province.
+A gunman in the Canadian province of Nova Scotia has killed at least 10 people, including one police officer, during a 12-hour shooting rampage.
 The suspect was later shot dead by police.

-An armed man in the Canadian province of Nova Scotia shot dead multiple people, including at least one police officer, during a 12-hour rampage, local media reported on Sunday.
+An armed man in the Canadian province of Nova Scotia shot dead at least 10 people, including at least one police officer, during a 12-hour rampage, local media reported on Sunday.

 Another police officer was injured in the incident that took place in the coastal town of Portapique, 130 km (80 miles) north of the provincial capital, Halifax.